CONSTITUTION and BYLAWS

 SECTION III Calling of Pastors

 The election of the Pastor from the list of candidates chosen by the voters shall be by secret ballot.
 The candidate receiving the majority of all votes cast shall be considered elected.
-In the interest of Christian solidarity, the elections may be made unanimous by a rising vote, and the call shall be sent to the Pastor elect.
+In the interest of Christian solidarity, the elections shall be made unanimous by a rising vote, and the call shall be sent to the Pastor elect.